prazg/DEN-DEep_features_Nifti_CNN-/README.md

 # Deep Features Nifti Network (DEN)
-This repository defines a Convolutional Neural Network (CNN) model that extracts deep features from Nifti MRI files of segmented glioblastoma tumours
+This repository defines a sequential Convolutional Neural Network (CNN) model that extracts deep features from Nifti MRI files of segmented glioblastoma tumours
 ![DENnetwork](https://github.com/prazg/Deep-Features-Nifti-Network-DEN/assets/107046434/960b9016-a6d6-45d0-820d-73375297e4d8)

 Here are the key characteristics of this CNN model: